 The logo doesn’t appear on every icon, though.
 Partly, because it just didn’t work visually on some of them.
 And if we used it on every icon, it could be too much and put people off.
 But it’s there on enough icons, that our brand identity is clear.

-Step 4 - Publishing to your website with consistency
+Step 4 - Publish to the website

 The final step on each icon was to export it as an .svg file on a transparent background.
 This was the graphic file format required to publish icons via the Elementor site builder.